 How to Fix WordPress Updating Failed

 Now you have a basic understanding of why such an error occurs.
 So, let’s discuss some of the best solutions to the WordPress updating failed error.

 Solution 1: Install Classic Editor Plugin

-After the release of WordPress 5.0 this is the most common error related to Gutenberg editor.
+After the release of WordPress 5.0, this is the most common error related to the Gutenberg editor.
 To fix this error you need to install a plugin called classic editor.
 To do so follow these steps:

 - Open your admin dashboard

 - Now search for the “Classic Editor”

 - Install and activate the plugin

 - Now click on the settings>writing